 1. Define the scope of the user access audit

-Defining the scope for the user access review process is essential.
-With a defined scope and plan, you can conduct the audit in a more efficient, timely, and structured manner.
+Defining the scope of the user access review process is essential.
+With a defined scope and plan, you can conduct the audit efficiently, timely, and systematically.
 Consider prioritizing accounts for a review of user access rights according to risk profiles to accelerate the process and make it more efficient.

 2. Revoke permissions of ex-employees

-During user access reviews, consider paying close attention to whether the accounts of former employees are still active in your network.
+During user access reviews, consider paying close attention to whether former employees’ accounts are still active in your network.
 You may want to have a list of employees who have resigned since the previous user access review report to ensure their access rights are terminated.
 However, revoking user access rights immediately after resignation is the safest option.

-You can easily revoke former employees’ permissions with Syteca — a full-cycle insider risk management platform that allows you to manage user accounts and access rights with a couple of clicks.
+You can easily revoke former employees’ permissions with Syteca — a comprehensive cybersecurity platform that allows you to manage user accounts and access rights with a couple of clicks.

 3. Remove shadow admin accounts

 Shadow admin accounts are user accounts that aren’t typically included in privileged Active Directory (AD) groups but are granted administrative access permissions directly.
-Without adequate monitoring and regular active directory audits, these accounts can be targeted by malicious attackers to escalate and exploit their privileges.
-Consider removing shadow admin accounts, or at least including them in monitored administrative groups.
+Without adequate monitoring and regular account discovery scans, malicious attackers can more successfully use these accounts to escalate and exploit privileges.
+Consider removing shadow admin accounts or at least including them in monitored administrative groups.

 4. Ensure employees don’t have access permissions from previous positions